 A pinch of cinnamon or cardamom powder can give a gentle, aromatic flavor that babies often enjoy.
 Just make sure it’s not too overpowering.

-There are a few things you should avoid adding to your baby’s porridge.
-Sugar, salt, and honey are big no-nos for babies under one year old.
-They can be harmful and aren’t necessary for their diet.
+There are a few things you shouldn’t add to your baby’s porridge.
+Sugar.
+Salt.
+Honey, especially this one if your baby’s under one year old.
+They’re harmful and completely unnecessary for their diet.

 Let’s face it, being a parent is crazy busy.
 Preparing meals in advance can be a lifesaver.

-First things first: cool the semolina porridge before storing it.
-Transfer it to an airtight container and get it into the fridge as soon as possible.
+Cool the semolina porridge first.
+Transfer it to an airtight container and refrigerate it right away.
+That’s it.

 Why, and because bacteria love warm, moist environments.